sourabh-burnwal/Hybrid-Multi-Cloud-Projects/README.md

-# hybrid-cloud-training
-This repo contains all the projects submitted during hybrid multi cloud training
+# This repo contains all the projects submitted during Hybrid Multi Cloud Training

 ##### The projects are named as tasks.
 The goals are as follows: